 - A large format printer

 - Access to the Subzero facility (with co-supervision in Engineering) as needed

 - Easy access to several different mountain ranges with world class snow and terrain for field based studies

 Jordy Hendrikx on one of the Snow and Avalanche Laboratory's

-new Yamaha Nytro snowmobiles on a recent trip up Buck Ridge to
+Yamaha Nytro snowmobiles on a recent trip up Buck Ridge, Big Sky, MT

 Starting out on a day in the field at Lionhead, near